swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 ### Library-defined diagnostic notes for understanding API wrapper restrictions

 API property wrappers on parameters have more restrictions than implementation detail property wrappers, because they have an external effect to the function.
 One very nice thing about property wrappers as custom attributes is that the documentation for that attribute is defined by the library author.
-Extend this principle, we could allow library authors to also define custom diagnostic notes to help explain restrictions that exist due to the external effects the wrapper imposes on the function.
+Extending the principle of allowing libraries to define more functionality, we could allow libraries to define custom diagnostic notes to help explain restrictions that exist due to the external effects the wrapper imposes on the function.

-A custom diagnostic framework may also be useful for API-level property wrappers that are applied to properties, because such wrappers often change the semantics of the wrapped declaration in a way that fundamentally changes how the declaration can be used.
+A custom diagnostic framework may also be useful for API-level property wrappers that are applied to properties, because these wrappers can change how the wrapped declaration can be used.
 For instance, a property wrapper may change the accessor mutability of the wrapped property, which may cause unexpected and unhelpful diagnostics when the programmer accesses the property incorrectly.
-The compiler cannot help explain _why_ there is a difference in mutability when the wrapper is attached, because the compiler does not understand how the property wrapper may change the behavior of the wrapped value.
+The compiler can tell the programmer _what_ the mutability is, but it cannot help explain _why_ there is a difference in mutability when the wrapper is attached.

 ### API property wrappers in protocol requirements